Menu Cheadle Hulme Dental And Cosmetics Logo

 • We all have a softer layer called Dentin under our tooth enamel.
 Our tooth enamel becomes thinner over time, exposing more of the yellowish dentin below.

-• Food & Drink.
-Coffee, tea, and red wine are among the staining culprits that cause discoloration or staining on the white, outer part of your tooth (enamel).
+• Food and drink such as coffee, tea, and red wine are among the staining culprits that cause discoloration or staining on the white, outer part of your tooth (enamel).
 They contain chromogens that bond to the enamel and cause discoloration.

 • Some antihistamines, antipsychotics, and high blood pressure medications may have a side effect of tooth darkening.
 Teeth may turn brown if young children are exposed to tetracycline and doxycycline during tooth development or in the womb, chemotherapy or neck radiation darkens teeth, or chemotherapy and radiation treatment are used.